Over 19,500 individuals from 29 counties participated in 158 Outreach experiences last year.

 Spark! is a curricular extension program that integrates drama principles into the summer reading camp programs required by the state’s Read to Succeed legislation.

-Currently offered in Williamsburg County School District, rising 3rd and 4th-grade students who attend Kenneth Gardner Elementary’s summer Scholastic Lit Camp participate in an additional drama program that connects elementary theatre standards with elementary reading standards.
+Currently offered in Williamsburg County School District and Jasper County School District, rising 3rd grade students students who attend Kenneth Gardner Elementary and Hardeeville Elementary's summer Scholastic Lit Camp participate in an additional drama program that connects elementary theatre standards with elementary reading standards.
 Participants explore how actors use their bodies, voices, and imaginations to tell their own stories, and the stories of others, all while using the age-appropriate, approved foundation texts offered through the district.

 Spark! is specifically designed to support reading motivation, along with the divergent thinking skills necessary to mitigate summer reading learning loss.

 The project is directed by the Office of Outreach in partnership with the SC Arts Commission and the University of South Carolina, and it has developed into a five-year research project exploring the relationship between drama and reading in young, at-risk readers.

 Spark! is funded by an Education Pilot Project Grant from the SC Arts Commission.